What kind of hot springs does the Emperor enjoy, as the national symbol of Japan?

 Open-air baths beside the indoor baths are mixed baths, which are specialties of the inn.

-I think it noteworthy that the inn that has the source of the emperor’s spring provides mixed baths…
+It seems noteworthy that the inn that has the source of the emperor’s spring provides such baths.

 Looking into downstream from Ajisai No Yu

 About 160 degrees F of hot springs are poured into the river all over the place, and you can find your favorite temperatures.

 The nature of the spring lacks distinction, but massive amount of hot water completely washed out my gloomy feelings.

 Related hot springs